2014 Rewind: A Year of The News in The News

 While BuzzFeed may feel it’s closed this chapter, the ordeal raised other questions about challenges editors face in spotting plagiarism, be it traditional or non-traditional outlets.

 For instance, did you know there are different types of plagiarism?
-Poynter provides tips to help identify them here: poynter.org/wp-content/uploads/2014/09/IsitPlagiarism.pdf.
+Poynter provides tips to help identify them here.
 The Online News Association’s #ONA14 blog also shares advice on how to avoid plagiarizing someone’s work.

 Meanwhile, the ironies of the BuzzFeed story don’t end there.
 Johnson was hired by National Review as its first social media editor.
 National Review is cited as one of the publications Johnson lifted from.

-Yep, the same drones that Amazon’s proposing to deliver packages, some news outlets want to use to take pictures and videotape areas hit by natural disasters like hurricanes and tornadoes.
+Yes, the same drones that Amazon’s proposing to use to deliver packages, some news outlets want to use to take pictures and videotape areas hit by natural disasters like hurricanes and tornadoes.

-NPR’s All Tech Considered reported in May how Little Rock, Arkansas ABC affiliate, KATV was able to capture tornado damage from 150 feet in the air using a drone with a camera attached to it.
-And, researchers at the Drone Journalism Lab (yes, there is such a place) have been testing how drones can be used to collect news.
+NPR’s All Tech Considered reported in May how Little Rock, Arkansas, ABC affiliate KATV was able to capture tornado damage from 150 feet in the air using a drone with a camera attached.
+And researchers at the Drone Journalism Lab (yes, there is such a place) have been testing how drones can be used to collect news.
 The lab was established at the University of Nebraska-Lincoln’s College of Journalism and Mass Communications in Nov.
 2011.

 Earlier this year, the idea of using drones or “unmanned aircraft systems” (UAS) for newsgathering purposes gained momentum when First Amendment questions were raised after the FAA banned news orgs from using a UAS without authorization.

-Several major news organizations, including the Associated Press, New York Times, and others have banded together to stand up against the FAA’s ban in the form of a brief filed with the National Traffic and Safety Board that says the use of drones in newsgathering efforts should be distinguished from commercial use of drones and therefore, deserves First Amendment protection.
+Several major news organizations, including the Associated Press, New York Times, and others have banded together to stand up against the FAA’s ban in the form of a brief filed with the National Traffic and Safety Board.
+It says the use of drones in newsgathering efforts should be distinguished from the commercial use of drones and therefore, deserves First Amendment protection.

 Congress has required the FAA to integrate drones into U.S. airspace by fall of next year.
-We’ll keep an eye on the story and provide updates on new developments in the new year (read about the FAA’s Dec.
-10 ruling on Reuters.com).
+We’ll keep an eye on the story and provide updates on new developments in the new year.
 For now, one thing is clear – drone journalism is not going away.